awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-langchain-common-layer/README.md

 ## Default properties

 Out-of-the-box implementation of the construct without any override will not set any default values.
-Depending on the features enabled, user will need to provide environmental variable values to the AWS Lambda function used by the LangchainCommonLayer.
+Depending on the features enabled, user will need to provide environmental variable values to the AWS Lambda function used by the ModelAdapterLayer.

-## Python utility layer (LangchainCommonLayer)
+## Python utility layer (ModelAdapterLayer)

 This utility layer provides helper functions to accelerate the development of generative AI applications on AWS.